-Rev. Joan M. Sabatino, Chair: First Unitarian Universalist Church of Indiana, PA
+Rev. Joan M. Sabatino, President: First Unitarian Universalist Church of Indiana, PA

 Rev. Sabatino is the minister of the First Unitarian Universalist Church in Indiana, PA.
 She began her time with First UU in 2003 as a part-time consultant minister and was then ordained by the congregation in 2007.
 Since 2009 she has also served as the President of the Indiana University of Pennsylvania Interfaith Council and has led the council to grow in numbers and religious diversity.
 Three years ago, Joan created and is Co-Chair of the Indiana County Center for Community Growth, a local, liberal advocacy organization.
 Joan received her seminary degree from Howard Divinity School in Washington, DC and has served on both the Joseph Priestley and Ohio Meadville district boards.

-Peg Dobrinska, Treasurer: Unitarian Universalist Fellowship of Centre County
+Peg Dobrinska, Secretary/Treasurer: Unitarian Universalist Fellowship of Centre County

 Peg Dobrinska has been a UU for twenty-five years beginning her journey in Pottstown and continuing in State College, PA.
 A social work graduate from the University of Wisconsin – Madison, 1972, Peg knows her initial work as a community organizer began in Girl Scouts in South Dakota.
 Noting the enormous disparity between funding for Boy Scouts and the Girl Scouts; she proposed that a few weeks a year be set aside at the Boys Camp for the girls.
 This never came to fruition but did lead to her election as President of the Tri-State Council.